 Eureka Mighty Mite 3670G Corded Canister Vacuum

-Apartment-dwellers or college students often don’t have the space for a canister vacuum, but this model is a lightweight and compact machine that doesn’t lack in power.
-It’s racked up a 3.8 out of 5 star rating from more than 5,000 reviewers who sing its praises for how easy it is to tote up and down the stairs and its two wand attachments that have excellent pick up in tough-to-reach places.
+Apartment-dwellers and college students often don’t have the space for a full-size canister vacuum, but this model is a lightweight and compact machine that doesn’t lack in power.
+It’s racked up a 4.5-star rating from more than 11,000 reviewers on Amazon who praise it for being easy to tote up and down the stairs and for including two wand attachments that have excellent pick up in tough-to-reach places.
+And this model has been part of the Eureka line for many years, so it must be doing something right.
 It’s best for quick clean-up jobs on bare floors or smooth surfaces and comes with a blower port for blowing leaves or debris in the garage.
 While it can likely pick up lint or hair on a carpet's surface, without a rotating brush, don't expect it to deep clean.

 Weight: 9 pounds